 …the same driver who’d driven us to the airport.

 I raced down an escalator (going up) to ask him whether he’d seen my wallet, and while he hadn’t, I was welcome to check the cab.

 I looked all over where I’d sat, the back, the front, but if it’d been there, it sure wasn’t now!
 So I stepped back to get out of the cab, dejected — and there it was.
 Wedged between the seat and the side of the taxi was my wallet!
 It must have slipped out of my hoodie’s pocket while I was sleeping!
 Score!

 Round Three: The Camera’s Out of the Picture

 Is it sad that through all the chaos, I didn’t notice that I was missing my camera until I tried to check my photos in the airport?

 That’s a rhetorical question.
 Please don’t answer it.

 Apparently, in the rush to get into the taxi and to the airport, I’d left my camera behind—on the concierge counter at the hotel where we’d been staying.
 Oy.

 With a couple of phone calls from the airport and a short prayer, we managed to arrange to get the camera shipped back to my home, photos and all!

-So in the end, I lost my passport, my wallet and my camera, but keeping a (relatively) cool head and focusing on the solution and not the problem made it all work out.
-A new passport, an expensive camera and a change to a money clip later, and I feel like I learned a valuable lesson from this — but there’s a long life ahead of me, and you can’t watch all of your stuff all of the time…
+So, in the end, I lost my passport, wallet and camera, but keeping a (relatively) cool head and focusing on the solution and not the problem made it all work out.
+A new passport, an expensive camera and a change to a money clip later, and I feel like I learned a valuable lesson from this—but there’s a long life ahead of me, and you can’t watch all of your stuff all of the time…